FL33TW00D/rustDTW/README.md

 pip install rust-dtw
 ```

-## ❓ What is Dynamic Time Warping?
+## ❓ What is Dynamic Time Warping
-In time series analysis, dynamic time warping (DTW) is one of the algorithms for measuring similarity between two temporal sequences, which may vary in speed.
-[1](https://en.wikipedia.org/wiki/Dynamic_time_warping).
+In time series analysis, dynamic time warping (DTW) is one of the algorithms for measuring similarity between two temporal sequences, which may vary in speed [1](https://en.wikipedia.org/wiki/Dynamic_time_warping).
 This has applications in speech recognition, time series classification and neuroscience.

 ## Example Usage